isyuricunha/yuricunha/content/posts/2017-04-02-beauty-and-the-beast-why-we-dont-mess-with-a-classic.md

 ---
-title: 'Beauty and the Beast: Why We Don’t Mess with a Classic'
+title: "Beauty and the Beast: Why We Don’t Mess with a Classic"
-author: Dachary Carey
+author: Yuri Cunha
 layout: post
 date: 2017-04-02 15:01:35 +0300
 description: In which I take issue with the Hollywood treatment of this classic fairy tale.
 url: /2017/04/02/beauty-and-the-beast-why-we-dont-mess-with-a-classic/
 image: /images/beauty-and-the-beast-hero.jpg
 tags: [Review]
 ---

 I went to see the _Beauty and the Beast_ live action movie over the weekend.

 I have opinions.